 Dear Colleague Letter: Computer and Information Science and Engineering Graduate Fellowships (CSGrad4US)

 The computer and information science and engineering fields are experiencing booming undergraduate enrollments.
 Many of these undergraduate degree recipients have outstanding job opportunities in industry and at other organizations, and only a small fraction of these individuals considers pursuing related doctoral degree-granting programs.
-In order to increase the number of diverse, domestic graduate students in these areas and thereby bolster the U.S. population in the Nation's computer and information science and engineering research and innovation workforce, the National Science Foundation's (NSF) Directorate for Computer and Information Science and Engineering (CISE) announces its intention to support CISE Graduate Fellowships (CSGrad4US) as a pilot effort.
-In particular, CSGrad4US is intended for individuals who have some practical experience following their bachelor's degree and are now interested in pursuing a research-based doctoral degree.
+In order to increase the number of diverse, domestic graduate students in these areas and thereby bolster the U.S. population in the Nation’s computer and information science and engineering research and innovation workforce, the National Science Foundation’s (NSF) Directorate for Computer and Information Science and Engineering (CISE) is continuing to support CISE Graduate Fellowships (CSGrad4US).
+In particular CSGrad4US is intended for individuals who have some practical experience following their bachelor’s degree and are now interested in pursuing a research-based doctoral degree.

-The goals of the CSGrad4US Fellowships are to: 1) select, recognize, and financially support early-career individuals with the demonstrated potential to be high-achieving CISE researchers and innovators; and 2) to broaden participation among groups underrepresented in CISE disciplines, including women, African Americans, Hispanics, American Indians, Alaska Natives, Native Hawaiians, Native Pacific Islanders, and persons with disabilities.
-CSGrad4US Fellowships are a part of an overall strategy by NSF's CISE directorate to develop the national workforce necessary to ensure the Nation's leadership in advancing CISE research and innovation.
+The goals of the CSGrad4US Fellowships are to: 1) select, recognize, and financially support early-career individuals with the demonstrated potential to be high-achieving CISE researchers and innovators; and 2) to broaden participation among groups underrepresented in CISE disciplines, including women, Blacks and African Americans, Hispanics and Latinos, American Indians, Alaska Natives, Native Hawaiians, other Pacific Islanders, and persons with disabilities.
+CSGrad4US Fellowships are a part of an overall strategy by NSF’s CISE directorate to develop the national workforce necessary to ensure the Nation's leadership in advancing CISE research and innovation.

 As detailed below, the CSGrad4US Fellowship utilizes a two-phased process, comprising (i) part-time mentored preparation, followed by (ii) the fellowship itself, which constitutes three years of support for graduate study that leads to a research-based doctoral degree in a CISE discipline.
-This DCL invites applications which will result in decisions for the first phase in time for selected individuals to apply to doctoral degree-granting programs in CISE disciplines for matriculation in Fall 2022 or Fall 2023.
+This DCL invites applications for individuals who intend to apply to doctoral degree-granting programs in CISE disciplines for matriculation in Fall 2024 or Fall 2025.

-Individuals selected for CSGrad4US Fellowships who successfully enroll in a doctoral degree-granting program in a CISE discipline by no later than Fall 2023 will separately be provided guidance about the fellowship funding.
-The fellowship funding will be provided to CSGrad4US Fellows' institutions of higher education.
+Individuals selected for CSGrad4US Fellowships who successfully enroll in a doctoral degree-granting program in a CISE discipline no later than Fall 2025 will receive separate guidance about the fellowship funding.
+The fellowship funding will be provided to the CSGrad4US Fellows’ institutions of higher education.

 Selection of recipients of the CSGrad4US Fellowship is a two-phased process:

-NSF expects to select 70 individuals pursuant to this DCL.
-Upon enrollment in a doctoral degree-granting program in a CISE discipline by no later than Fall 2023, these individuals will become CSGrad4US Fellows.
-Each Phase 2 CSGrad4US Fellowship will be in the amount of $138,000, for three years of support during a five-year fellowship period.
-For each of the three years of support, NSF will provide a $34,000 stipend and $12,000 cost-of-education allowance to the graduate degree-granting institution of higher education for each Fellow who will use the support in a fellowship year.
-More details about how to receive the fellowship funding will be provided to successful CSGrad4US Fellowship applicants when they notify NSF that they have been accepted into a doctoral degree-granting program.
+NSF expects that 70 individuals will be selected.
+Upon enrollment in a doctoral degree-granting program in a CISE discipline by no later than Fall 2025, these individuals will become CSGrad4US Fellows.
+Each Phase 2 CSGrad4US Fellowship will be in the amount of $159,000, for three years of support during a five-year fellowship period.
+For each of the three years of support, a $37,000 stipend and $16,000 cost-of-education allowance will be awarded to the graduate degree-granting institution of higher education for each Fellow who will use the support in a fellowship year.
+More details about how to receive the fellowship funding will be provided to successful CSGrad4US Fellowship applicants when they confirm that they have been accepted into a doctoral degree-granting program.

-This DCL seeks applications that will result in decisions for the first phase of a CSGrad4US Fellowship, i.e., a part-time mentored preparation for graduate school enrollment.
-While this phase does not provide any funding, it assists individuals selected for CSGrad4US Fellowships in enhancing their prospects for doctoral degree-granting program enrollment, a prerequisite to receive the fellowship funding in Phase 2.
-NSF will provide CSGrad4US Fellows together with the institutions of higher education hosting them with guidance on submitting full proposals to obtain Phase 2 funding.
+This program seeks applications that will result in decisions for the first phase of a CSGrad4US Fellowship in Fall 2023, i.e., a part-time mentored preparation for graduate school enrollment.
+While this phase does not provide any funding, it assists individuals selected for CSGrad4US Fellowships in enhancing their prospects for doctoral degree-granting program enrollment, a prerequisite to receiving the fellowship funding in Phase 2.
+CSGrad4US Fellows together with the institutions of higher education hosting them will receive guidance on submitting full proposals to obtain Phase 2 funding.

 B. Detailed Eligibility Requirements: